Head & Neck Cancer Staging

 Your cancer can be stage 0, 1, 2, 3, or 4.
 The lower the number, the less the cancer has spread.
 A higher number, like stage 4, means a more serious cancer that has spread from where it started to other parts of the body.

 Knowing the stage of your cancer also allows your oncologist to make a treatment recommendation that is specific to your situation.
-Your cancer care team at Optim Oncology will thoroughly review your medical history, family history, and other factors to develop an individualized cancer treatment plan for you.
+Your team at the Cancer Care Centers of Brevard will thoroughly review your medical history, family history, and other factors to develop an individualized cancer treatment plan for you.

 Questions to ask the oncology team: